 False Imprisonment in a Nursing Home – Visit the University of Pennsylvania Law School website for more information on False Imprisonment by nursing homes.
 The article discusses inadequate conditions and health care in nursing homes and poses the question of whether this rises to the level of tortuous false imprisonment.

 Attorney Michael Skinner has been practicing criminal defense in Pennsylvania for years.
-He has extensive criminal trial experience and has represented clients accused of misdemeanor and felony offenses throughout the Boroughs of Norristown in Montgomery County, Media in Delaware County, Lancaster in Lancaster County, and West Chester in Chester County.
+He has extensive violent crime experience and has represented clients accused of misdemeanor and felony offenses throughout the Boroughs of Norristown in Montgomery County, Media in Delaware County, Lancaster in Lancaster County, and West Chester in Chester County.